blakemcbride/akt/README.md

 (without which you wouldn't be able to type a bare ESC), you'll see a similar problem if you autorepeat the ESC key.

+Finally, be aware that you can't type APL characters by pressing the ESC key followed by another character.
+Again, this is because of timing considerations.
+Use the Alt key on your terminal emulator.

 I have no intention to "fix" issues around the key timer; it would require a much more sophisticated state machine than is warranted by the nature of the "problem".

-`akt` has an atypical exit protocol.
-When you're using `akt` as intended, it'll quit when the output pipe disappears after GNU APL terminates.
-(This happens as soon as you type any character after the pipe has been broken.)
+`akt` has an atypical exit protocol: when piped into another program, `akt` quits when its output pipe disappears or the receiving program disappears.

-If you run `akt` from the command line, you must either kill it using `killall akt` or send `akt` three consecutive NULs; this is typically done by typing `Ctrl-backquote`, `Ctrl-@` or `Ctrl-space`.
+When `akt`'s output is piped, a Ctrl-C received by `akt` sends a SIGINT to the process on the receiving end of the pipe; the Ctrl-C does *not* terminate `akt`.

 `akt` compiles and runs on my Fedora 20 Linux boxes.
 It is also reported to have compiled and run on a LinuxMint x64 box.
 I make no